bdombro/slimr/packages/styled/README.md

 Cons:

-- Many features require addons, which in sum may make the bundle larger than ustyle
+- Many features require addons, which in sum may make the bundle larger than slimr
 - Does not support zx prop or css shorthand props